-- regular performance reviews undertaken by the employer - logbooks of work completed - statements from customers, colleagues and managers
+- regular performance reviews undertaken by the employer - logbooks of work completed - statements from customers, colleagues and managers the standard.

-Throughout the period of learning and development, and at least every 3 months, the apprentice should meet with the on-programme assessor to record their progress against the standard.
 At these reviews, evidence should be discussed and recorded by the apprentice.
 The maintenance of an on-programme record is important to support the apprentice, on-programme assessor and employer in monitoring the progress of learning and development and to determine when the apprentice has achieved full competence in their job role and is therefore ready for end-point assessment.